 Notably many Chinese eat rice every single day with almost every meal.
-When dried on plates and rice-cookers, rice can be hard and sticky and so hard to wash off.
-Sometimes the only way to get completely clean is to soak these rice-stained utensils overnight and scrub with strength.
+When dried on plates and rice-cookers, rice can be hard and sticky and hard to wash off.
+Sometimes the only way to get them clean is soaking overnight and scrubbing with strength.

-I don’t mind household chores and washing the dishes is one of them.
+I don’t mind washing the dishes.
 There’s just something about the mundane and routine that sits so well with me: things have their place.
 I’ve been known to wash up in the sink when I’ve finished eating first and others are still making merry over food at the dinner table.
-That’s perfect when I want to escape the chatter at a big Chinese family dinner, hole up washing the dishes.
+That’s perfect when I want to escape the chatter at a big Chinese family dinner.

 * * *

-In Australia, many workplaces have a kitchen where everyone can prep food and eat throughout the day.
-All the places I’ve worked (big offices) had a dishwasher in the kitchen.
+In Australia, many workplaces have a kitchen where everyone can prep food and eat.
+All the offices I’ve worked at had a dishwasher in the kitchen.
 While I like to clean the kitchen at home, the same can’t be said about the kitchen at work.
-So many people go in and out and it’s impossible to wash up after everyone, and so the work dishwasher gets a workout.
+So many people go in and out and it’s impossible to wash up after everyone, and the work dishwasher gets a workout.

-Then again, sometimes couples and families want more time together and time together is precious.
-So why not just chuck the dirty dishes into an energy and water efficient dishwasher which some have argued doesn’t add too much to the bills, and have more time for themselves.
+Then again, time together is precious for couples and families.
+So it makes sense to chuck the dirty dishes into an energy and water efficient dishwasher which some have argued doesn’t add too much to the bills, and have more time for themselves.

-Cleaning up after a meal and doing chores around the house is really something I don’t mind doing.
-Most days I leave the house before 7am to go to work, don’t get home until after 6pm, cook for everyone at home with a pan and a pot and then wash up the grease laden, crumb and spittle strewn dishes and cooking utensils if someone else hasn’t gotten to it already.
-I like a clean house and get excited when I buy a new sponge or bottle of detergent.
+Cleaning up after a meal is really something I don’t mind doing.
+Most days I get home from work, cook for everyone at home and then wash up the grease laden, crumb and food-scrap strewn dishes if someone else hasn’t gotten to it already.
+I like a clean sink and get excited when there’s a new sponge.

-There are certain ways on how to wash up as quickly as possible by hand after a meal at home.
+There are certain ways on how to wash up the dishes as quickly as possible by hand.
 For instance, soak pots and pans while you are eating and then wash them.
 Have at cellulose and sponge scourer handy.
 Put the most soiled dishes at the bottom of the sink for a bit of a soak and wash the least-soiled first.
 Have a damp cloth handy to wipe off water and a dry cloth for drying.

 That’s assuming you’re washing dishes indoors.
-There are different ways of washing dishes around the world, which is a topic for a post another day.
+There are different ways of washing dishes around the world which is a topic for another day.

 Do you use the dishwasher at home?